 Our TV uses less power, but it still shows up on the energy monitor.
 There’s no reason to leave it on all night or while you’re out shopping or on vacation.
 (Yes, I’ve seen people do all of those.)

 All our windows have blinds and curtains.
 Almost all our curtains are not only decorative, but also block light and heat.
 During the hottest parts of summer days, we close the blinds and curtains on the windows that are facing the sunny side of life.
-The amount money we lose by burning electric lights in those rooms is more than saved by the A/C running less.
+The money we lose by burning electric lights in those rooms is easily saved by the A/C running less.

 In winter, it’s the opposite — keep curtains closed unless that window is getting direct sunlight.